-$L_A$ $L_E$ ΔWelfare for AE ΔWelfare for EME

-Social optimum 177.4% 0% -7.88% 13.1%

-Nash 0 0 26.8% -7.62%

-competitive equilibrium.
-If countries coordinate, then the AE actually suffers a 7.8% decrease in consumption equivalents.
-Hence, the AE benefits from lack of coordination (choosing tighter policy than the coordinated optimum) but the EME is hurt from lack of coordination (choosing essentially the same policy in each case).
+The second critical result which emerges in this analysis is that the EME is most hurt by a lack of policy coordination.
+The EME experiences a 13.1% welfare increase in consumption equivalent units in the social optimum relative to the competitive equilibrium but suffers a 7.62% consumption equivalent decrease in Nash equilibrium.
+In contrast, the low risk aversion AE benefits in Nash equilibrium compared to coordination (with equal Pareto weights) and especially compared to laissez faire.
+With our calibration, the AE gains 26.8% in consumption equivalents relative to the competitive equilibrium.
+If countries coordinate, then the AE actually suffers a 7.8% decrease in consumption equivalents.18 Hence, the AE benefits from lack of coordination (choosing tighter policy than the coordinated optimum) but the EME is hurt from lack of coordination (choosing essentially the same policy in each case).19

 Since countries are asymmetric, equal Pareto weights are not necessarily the correct choice.
 Moreover, it is instructive to consider the change in the AE's and EME's ex-ante welfare as a social planner varies Pareto weights.
-Toward this end, Figure 6 plots welfare pairs ( $\mathbb{E}[V_A]$ , $\mathbb{E}[V_E]$ ) for each country in different regulation regimes.
-The black square is the welfare pair in competitive equilibrium (no constraints), the black asterisk is the welfare pair in Nash equilibrium (zero leverage), the red line is the Pareto frontier when the Pareto weight $\alpha$ is less than 1/2, and the blue line is the Pareto Frontier when $\alpha$ is greater than or equal to 1/2.
+Toward this end, Figure 6 plots welfare pairs ($\mathbb{E}[V_A], \mathbb{E}[V_E]$) for each country in different regulation regimes.
+The black asterisk is the welfare pair in competitive equilibrium (no constraints), the black circle is the welfare pair in Nash equilibrium (zero leverage), the red line is the Pareto frontier when the Pareto weight α is less than 1/2, and the blue line is the Pareto Frontier when α is greater than or equal to 1/2.20 The Nash equilibrium is inside the frontier, though just barely.
+Thus, there exists a Pareto weight where the total welfare loss under Nash is not large, but the distributional consequences for the AE and EME are large.